 What is the purpose of the

-method in Rails queries, and how does it differ fromjoins
+includesmethod in Rails queries, and how does it differ fromjoins?- Explain how the

 - Explain how the